N4EAC/SWR_Analysis_Tool/README.md

 Supported radios:<p>Yaesu FT-710</p>

 Notice:<p>
-This tool is being provided for free with no garantees.
+This tool is being provided for free with no guarantees.
 Use it at your own risk.
 I tested this tool with success with a dummy load.
 <p>
 Screenshot: